mutalyzer/crossmapper/docs/library.rst

 For loci that reside on the reverse complement strand, the optional ``inverted`` constructor parameter should be set to ``True``.

-See :doc:`api/locus` for a detailed description.
+See section :doc:`api/locus` for a detailed description.

 The ``MultiLocus`` class
 ^^^^^^^^^^^^^^^^^^^^^^^^